 A VHT beamformer shall not transmit either a VHT NDP Announcement+HTC frame or a Beamforming Report Poll+HTC frame that contains an HT variant HT Control field.

 A VHT NDP shall be transmitted only following a SIFS after a VHT NDP Announcement frame.
 A VHT NDP Announcement frame shall be followed by a VHT NDP after SIFS.
-A VHT beamformer shall not transmit a frame other than a VHT NDP a SIFS period after a VHT NDP Announcement frame.